 Scoop and transfer activities are an old classic and this jingle bell twist was perfect for Christmas.

-I found the supplies at the Dollar Store:
+The best part of this activity: I found the supplies at the Dollar Store:

 - Jingle bells